danupurnomo/aws-glue-lecture/README.md

 # AWS - Glue Lecture

 ---
-# A. Get Access Key
-1. Click profile, kemudian pilih `Security credentials`.

-2. Cek bagian `Access keys`.
-Jika belum ada, buat dahulu Access keys.

-3. Download file CSV hasil dari pembuatan Access Keys.

----
-# B. Create an IAM Role
+# A. Create an IAM Role
 1. Find and open `IAM` menu.

 2. In `Access management`, click `Roles`.